google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

     A redpath, based on XPath v1.0,  is a sequence of ‘Step’ expressions.
     A 'Step' expression is composed of 'NodeTest' and 'Predicate'.
-‘NodeTest’ is the qualified name of redfish resource and ‘Predicate’ is filter operation to further refine the nodes returned for the NodeTest expression.
-Redpath uses abbreviated syntax where child axis is the default axis that narrows the scope of a ‘Step’ expression to children of the context node which is the base redfish resource for any ‘Step’ in the redpath.
+‘NodeTest’ is the qualified name of Redfish resource and ‘Predicate’ is filter operation to further refine the nodes returned for the NodeTest expression.
+Redpath uses abbreviated syntax where child axis is the default axis that narrows the scope of a ‘Step’ expression to children of the context node which is the base Redfish resource for any ‘Step’ in the redpath.
 All redpaths begin with service root as the context node.
 'Node Test' specifies the qualified name of the resource to match with.
 'Predicate' is the expression to further refine the set of nodes selected by the location step.\